jible/cmpm-121-demo-3/README.md

 This is my virutal geocoin management app!
 It retains state across sessions!

-I worked on this with Rozy Dixon!
+I referenced Rozy Dixon and Jack Sim's code!